loeeeee/immich-in-lxc/README.md

 # Immich in LXC with Optional CUDA support

-Install Immich in LXC with optional CUDA support.
-This guide should be applicable to any bare-metal installation, even the ones with Intel or AMD GPUs.
+Install Immich in LXC without using Docker, but with optional CUDA support.
+This guide should also be applicable to any bare-metal installation, even the ones with Intel or AMD GPUs.

 ## Introduction